Dayan Kodua: Early life and education

 Kodua was ten years old when her family relocated from Ghana to build a better future in Germany.
 She belongs to the "Ashanti" (warriors) tribe.
 German became her second mother tongue alongside her Akan language Twi; later she also mastered English and French.
 As a teenager, she sang and was a background dancer for Chris de Burgh, Sasha, Lou Bega, Haddaway, Right Said Fred and a few others.

 At Kiel University of Applied Sciences, Kodua obtained a degree to become a state-certified economics assistant.
 She later pursued her passion to study acting at the Coaching Company Berlin.
 And then furthered at the Theater of Arts and Howard Fine Acting Studio in Los Angeles.

 Career

-Soon she started modeling and became the first and so far only black Miss Schleswig-Holstein in 2001.
+Soon she started modelling and became the first and so far only black Miss Schleswig-Holstein in 2001.
 Bookings for the fashion designers Thierry Mugler, Escada and Versace followed.
 She then began studying at the Coaching Company in Berlin.
 And she trained at Howard Fine, Theater of Arts and Tasha Smith Studio in Los Angeles.

 In America, Kodua worked in major productions such as Boston Legal, Passions, and the feature films Crank and Lords of the Underworld.